xSUSHI (XSUSHI) Achieves Self Reported Market Cap of $84.18 Million

-xSUSHI (XSUSHI) traded down 2.4% against the dollar during the 24-hour period ending at 20:00 PM Eastern on July 24th.
-One xSUSHI token can now be bought for about $0.98 or 0.00001504 BTC on exchanges. xSUSHI has a market cap of $84.18 million and approximately $1,960.05 worth of xSUSHI was traded on exchanges in the last 24 hours.
-During the last week, xSUSHI has traded down 5.5% against the dollar.
+xSUSHI (XSUSHI) traded up 2.7% against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on July 27th. xSUSHI has a market capitalization of $84.18 million and $2,414.96 worth of xSUSHI was traded on exchanges in the last 24 hours.
+One xSUSHI token can now be purchased for $1.03 or 0.00001502 BTC on major cryptocurrency exchanges.
+During the last week, xSUSHI has traded 2.7% lower against the U.S. dollar.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.